jhacksman/rtf.md/README.md

 Contributions to RTF.md are welcome!
 We're particularly interested in:
 - Real-world experiences implementing the framework
 - Additional tag suggestions based on development scenarios
-- Integration tools for different development environments
+- Integration tools for different LM environments
 - Case studies of how RTF.md improved development processes

 ## License